get more with Budget Direct Travel Insurance

 - cancellation and amendment fees, if:

-- you fall pregnant after buying your travel insurance policy and you’ll be more than 32 weeks pregnant (or 26 weeks if you’re expecting more than one baby) at the start of, or during, your trip; or
+- you fall pregnant after buying your travel insurance policy and you’ll be more than 23 weeks pregnant at the start of, or during, your trip; or

 - your doctor advises that you’re unfit to travel.